angelocatalani/angelocatalani.github.io/resume.md

 <p class="about-text">
 <span class="fa fa-award about-icon"></span>

-On August 2019, I was selected to particiapte to <a href="https://italy.firstascent.io/"><strong>First Ascent</strong></a> &mdash; a 3-day retreat celebrating the best Italian students with a degree in Computer Science.<br><br>
+On August 2019, I was selected to participate to <a href="https://italy.firstascent.io/"><strong>First Ascent</strong></a> &mdash; a 3-day retreat celebrating the best Italian students with a degree in Computer Science.<br><br>
-On July 2019, I was selected to particiapte to the <a href="https://drive.google.com/file/d/18Lgu3-nhTgSDFdut5Ak7EkEtru5AB38I/view"><strong>Autonomous Driving Course</strong></a> &mdash;  specialization course aimed at 20 brilliant graduates in Computer Science.
+On July 2019, I was selected to participate to the <a href="https://drive.google.com/file/d/18Lgu3-nhTgSDFdut5Ak7EkEtru5AB38I/view"><strong>Autonomous Driving Course</strong></a> &mdash;  specialization course aimed at 20 brilliant graduates in Computer Science.

 </p>